 Checking the Audience section will give you a clear understanding of your followers.

 You should make the necessary adjustments to your content plan by monitoring your KPIs in the Audience tab.
 For instance, if the majority of your followers are women of 25-34, based in London, it may be worth optimizing your post schedule according to the UK time zone.
 Keep track of the audience’s pick activity and share pieces of content that will most likely engage young women in the UK.

 Use the power of Instagram Stories, make your content as interactive as possible.
 To do so, be sure to keep track of Instagram Stories analytics.
-It will help you to get a better understanding of your audience’s needs and interests by evaluating your overall Instagram performance on a regular basis.
+It will help you to get a better understanding of your audience’s needs and interests by evaluating your overall Instagram performance regularly.
 You will not miss out on a thing and will be prepared to optimize your content when necessary.

 How to Access Instagram Stories Insights?

 If you want to check all the latest numbers regarding your Stories for the last 14 days.

 Follow the steps down below.

 You can apply the following KPI filter: Back, Calls, Emails, Exited, Follows, Forwards, Get directions, Impressions, Link Clicks, Next Story, Profile visits, Reach, Replies, Shares, Texts, and Website clicks.

 The time period (from 24 hours to 14 days) option is available as well.